Justia Lawyer Rating

 A few days later, as our client was leaving school, the same pedestrian, now driving, pulled her car behind our client’s parked car, wedging it in so that our client could not leave.
 She apparently recognized the car and its license plate number.
 The alleged victim of the hit and run then called the El Camino police, who responded to the scene.

 By the time the police arrived, our client’s sister had come to the car.
-The sister acknowledged knowing there was some type of incident a few days later, but nothing more.
+The sister acknowledged knowing there was some type of incident a few days earlier, but nothing more.
 Our client then arrived and, when asked by the police what happened, denied knowing anything.

 Our client was then taken into custody and his parents had to come to the police station to have him released.
 He was assigned a court date at the Inglewood Juvenile Courthouse in about two months.

 His parents immediately called Greg Hill & Associates and, with their son, had a face-to-face meeting with Greg Hill.
-They explained the facts of the case to Greg and, in response, Greg commented that he thought it was a civil case for negligence if anything, but not a criminal case because the Client was not aware of any injury to the pedestrian and thus, he had no awareness of a need to stop to exchange information.
+They explained the facts of the case to Greg and, in response, Greg commented that he thought it was a civil case for negligence if anything, but not a criminal case because the client was not aware of any injury to the pedestrian and thus, he had no awareness of a need to stop to exchange information.
 In other words, he violated no duty to stop because he did not know there was a need to stop.

-Greg then explained how the Client most likely would be eligible for a program under pre-filing diversion because it appeared that the alleged victim was not seriously injured, if injured at all, and that he also might be referred to Teen Court, but that this was not frequently used.
+Greg then explained how the client most likely would be eligible for a program under pre-filing diversion because it appeared that the alleged victim was not seriously injured, if injured at all, and that he also might be referred to Teen Court, but that this was not frequently used.
 He further explained how a juvenile court proceeding was confidential and any resolution would be considered an adjudication, not a conviction.

 Greg then obtained a declaration from the client’s sister concerning what she perceived at the time and how she was not aware of any collision with a pedestrian.